Known Issues - Squish 9.2.0 Release¶

 Workaround

-Restart the IDE after it aborted the recording.
+Terminate the IDE after it aborted the recording.
 Repair the connection and then start the IDE again.

 Recording snippets at a breakpoint fails to work when QLS server connection is disrupted¶